 - Original, two dimensional art pieces

 Works must be made available in an edition or series.
-Artists are expected to provide a minimum of 10 to a maximum of 20 objects.
+Artists are expected to provide a minimum of 20 objects.
+Artists are required to supply business cards to be included with their items in the ArtMart.

 Please keep in mind that works will be sold between $2 – $20.
-The types of works you propose should reflect your expected financial return.
+The types of works you propose should reflect an appropriate financial return.

 Do all of the works in my edition have to be identical?